-Before Ellianna’s arrival, I did all kinds of research on how I wanted to document her life.
+Before Ellianna’s arrival, I did lots of research on how I wanted to document her life.
 My mother took the time to scrapbook and record the best moments my childhood and it’s one of the things I cherish most as an adult.
 Looking back through those wonderful years is a blessing and it was something I wanted to give Ellianna as well.
 I stumbled upon Emily Ley and her company several years ago when I was looking for a personal planner.
 I could go on and on all day about my love for The Simplified Planner.
-However, this post is about Emily Ley’s beautiful baby book and why I’m absolutely in love with it!
+However, this post is about Emily Ley’s beautiful baby book and why I’m absolutely in love with it.

 When I was searching for a baby book there were several different elements I was looking for.
 First of all, I wanted a place for photographs.
 I love the fact that baby books are a place to document, but I believe that photographs are a major part of documenting.
-Who doesn’t love looking back through pictures of the day they were born, or their first tooth, or their first halloween costume.
+Who doesn’t love looking back through pictures of the day they were born, or their first tooth, or their first Halloween costume?
 There is something comforting about that, and it was important to me.
 Not only does Emily Ley’s baby book provide a place for pictures, but she gives suggestions on what types of pictures to include!
-This took the guess work out of it for me and provided me with structure when I was planning and printing.
+This took the guesswork out of it for me and provided me with structure when I was planning and printing.
 As a new mom, it can be hard to stay organized and on top of things.
-She’s done the hard work already.
+She’s done the work already.
 It’s great.

 The second thing I really wanted in a baby book was a place to chart her growth month-by-month.
 I spent so much time prepping her monthly photo props and outfits that I wanted a place to keep those photographs and chart her milestones all in one.